 27 Years Ago: Monsters of Rock Tour Kicks Off

-Germany’s Scorpions, too, had enjoyed a steady, decade-long climb up the American arena rock hierarchy, and despite being absent for the better part of a year while recording the recently unveiled ‘Savage Amusement’ LP, they could draw thousands of fans of their own accord.
+Germany’s Scorpions, too, had enjoyed a steady, decade-long climb up the U.S. arena-rock hierarchy, and despite being absent for the better part of a year while recording the recently unveiled Savage Amusement LP, they could draw thousands of fans of their own accord.

-The oftentimes quarreling members of Dokken, meanwhile, were living on borrowed time from the most successful album of their career in 1987’s ‘Back for the Attack’ – thanks in no small part to one of its songs (‘Dream Warriors’) being included in the wildly popular ‘Nightmare on Elm Street’ horror film franchise.
+The oftentimes quarreling members of Dokken, meanwhile, were living on borrowed time from the most successful album of their career in 1987’s Back for the Attack – thanks in no small part to the song “Dream Warriors” being included in the popular Nightmare on Elm Street horror-movie franchise.

-Then there was the lineup’s sleeping giant, Metallica, whose manifest destiny to become the world’s biggest heavy metal band had yet to be revealed, as they readied the fall release of their fourth album, ‘… And Justice for All,’ by touring America for the first time with bassist Jason Newsted in place of the tragically departed Cliff Burton.
+Then there was the lineup’s sleeping giant, Metallica, whose manifest destiny to become the world’s biggest heavy metal band had yet to be revealed, as they readied the fall release of their fourth album, … And Justice for All, by touring the U.S. for the first time with bassist Jason Newsted in place of the tragically departed Cliff Burton.

 Finally, rounding out the bill came Led Zeppelin clones Kingdom Come, then enjoying a bright, but all-too-brief, flash in the pan success that nevertheless saw them shifting a million units of their eponymous debut in very short order.

-Over that span, the super-sized Monsters of Rock operation crisscrossed the US like a well-oiled machine, suffering remarkably rare travails along the way (a bit of fan violence here, a muffed performance there, an epic audience food fight somewhere else), all things considered.
+Over that span, the super-sized Monsters of Rock operation crisscrossed the U.S. like a well-oiled machine, suffering remarkably rare travails along the way (a bit of fan violence here, a muffed performance there, an epic audience food fight somewhere else), all things considered.

 And while the subsequent career trajectories of four out of the five bands involved would tend to point downhill in years to come – Metallica being the lone, obvious exception – each one left an indelible mark upon hundreds of thousands of hard rock and heavy metal fans who retain fond memories of attending the Monsters of Rock tour during that hot summer of 1988.